otrv4/otrv4/otrv4.md

   disguise the length of your message), use this TLV.

 Type 1: Disconnected
-  Closes the connection.
-If you receive a TLV record of this type, you should transition to 'FINISHED' state (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
+  If the user requests to close the private connection, you may send a message (possibly with empty human-readable part) containing a record with this TLV type just before you discard the session keys, and transition to 'START' (see below).
+If you receive a TLV record of this type, you should transition to 'FINISHED' (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
+Old mac keys can be attached to this TLV when the session is expired.
 This TLV should have the 'IGNORE_UNREADABLE' flag set.
-  Old mac keys can be attached to this TLV when the session is expired.

 Type 2: SMP Message 1
   The value represents the initial message of the Socialist Millionaires'